DISTRHO/DPF/examples/Metronome/README.md

 This example will show tempo sync in DPF.<br/>

-This plugin will output impulse the start of every beat.<br/>
+This plugin will output sine wave at the start of every beat.<br/>
+The pitch of sine wave is 1 octave higher at the start of every bar.<br/>

+4 parameters are avaialble:

+- Gain
+- Decay time
+- Semitone
+- Cent

 To calculate exact frames to the next beat from the start of current audio buffer, `TimePosition::BarBeatTick.barBeat` is used.<br/>

 Reference: